-The Northwest Immigrant Rights Project provides an explanation of the most common forms of relief in a "Guide for Detained Immigrants" provided to detainees.
+The Northwest Immigrant Rights Project provides an explanation of the most common forms of relief in a "Guide for Detained Immigrants" provided to detained people.
 The guide is available in both Spanish and English.

-To request a copy of this guide, you or the detainee can leave a message for NWIRP at 1-877-814-6444 or 253-383-0519.
+To request a copy of this guide, you or the detained person can leave a message for NWIRP at 1-877-814-6444 or 253-383-0519.